d-michail/python-jgrapht/docs/api/algorithms/flow.rst

  * for each vertex except the source and sink, the sum of incoming flows is equal to the sum of outgoing flows.

-Computing maximum s-t flows and minimum s-t cuts can be performed using the following functions.
+Computing maximum s-t flows can be performed using the following function.

 .. autofunction:: jgrapht.algorithms.flow.max_st_flow

-.. autofunction:: jgrapht.algorithms.flow.min_st_cut

 When the user requires more advanced control over the selected algorithm, the following functions are provided.